 Crafting can be an expensive hobby but not if you’re using materials you already have lying around.
 Get creative with festive remnants to fill the post-Christmas lull with a spot of crafting or give yourself a project for the New Year.
 Create wooden coasters and placemats using the trunk of your tree.
 Simply chop, sand and stain to avoid sap leakage, et voilà; beautiful home accessories!

 Turn Christmas cards into tags for next year’s wrapping, homemade bookmarks (add a ribbon or tassel at one end for a personal touch), or even use it for a festive collage.
 Old cards can also be transformed into new Christmas decorations for your own tree or to give as gifts.
-Cut out the designs you like, glue them onto cardboard or wooden circles (another way to re-use some of your Christmas tree trunk), add ribbon or a dash of biodegradable glitter, and be sure to punch a hole so you have a way to hang them.
+Cut out the designs you like, glue them onto cardboard or wooden circles (another way to re-use some of your Christmas tree trunk), add ribbon or a dash of biodegradable glitter, and be sure to punch a hole so you have a way to hang them

 If you’ve popped a lot of corks over the festive period, they can come in handy to make your own festive place names using your favourite Christmas card designs and paperclips.
 Meanwhile, gather up scraps of wrapping paper for use in papier mâché projects, to adorn homemade Christmas cards, to cover notebooks, make 3D snowflake ornaments, or shred to use as filling for giftboxes.